• Home

 However, it is recorded in the minute book in 1927:

-It was decided to organise as party to attend the Colonial Society’s meeting on the ‘nicht afore the morn’ at which the president was to present the medallion to the Royal Burgh Standard Bearer.
+It was decided to organise as party to attend the Colonial Society’s meeting on the ‘nicht afore the morn’ at which the president will present the medallion to the Royal Burgh Standard Bearer.

 We believe that the medallion was presented at the Colonial Society meeting in 1912 and annually through to 1927 when the Society was formalised and minutes were kept.

 The programme for the Colonial Bussin’ always highlights the presentation of the ELSS Medallion.
 We are fortunate to have a copy of the 1935 Bussin’ programme.
-The Silver Jubilee of the Colonial Society and the Bussin’ was held in the Picture House.
+The Silver Jubilee of the Colonial Society, when the Bussin’ was held in the Picture House.

 Colonial Bussin’ 2025